Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 Economic growth Stalin style was simple: develop industry by government command and obtain the necessary resources for this by taxing agriculture at very high rates.
 The communist state did not have an effective tax system, so instead Stalin “collectivized” agriculture.
 This process entailed the abolition of private property rights to land and the herding of all people in the countryside into giant collective farms run by the Communist Party.
 This made it much easier for Stalin to grab agricultural output and use it to feed all the people who were building and manning the new factories.
 The consequences of this for the rural folk were calamitous.
 The collective farms completely lacked incentives for people to work hard, so production fell sharply.
 So much of what was produced was extracted that there was not enough to eat.
 People began to starve to death.
 In the end, probably six million people died of famine, while hundreds of thousands of others were murdered or banished to Siberia during the forcible collectivization.18

-Investment in the industrial sector remained high after World War II.
+Investment in heavy industry remained high after World War II.
 The military also claimed a large part of domestic production.
-The requirements of these sectors limited the amount of consumer goods that could be produced, so despite the Soviet Union’s rapid economic growth, the standard of living of its citizens remained low.
+The allocations to these sectors limited the amount of consumer goods that could be produced, so despite the Soviet Union’s rapid economic growth, the standard of living of its citizens remained low.

 The development of computing illustrates this difference.
 The Soviet Union’s “top down” approach made some progress but was often reduced to reverse engineering American machines.
 The Americans charged ahead through the combined efforts of self-interested corporations like IBM, and an army of nerds tinkering in their basements and garages.